DGh0st/Flixer/README.md

 Describe any challenges encountered while building the app.

 The coding was not difficult, but debugging a forgotten ":" took 15-20 mins to figure out for the refresh control portion.
+Customizing the UI took a lot of experimenting.
+The property to dismiss the keyboard on table swipe took a while to find.
+Hiding search bar took most of the time (2 hours maybe) as I was trying to do it with UITableView's scrollToRowAtIndex instead of using the setContentOffset.

 ## License